rooparanisociallogin/SocialLogin/README.md

 I have used godaddy for website creation and PHP programming language to integrate.
 MYSQL is the database.
 That is also an online tool.
 When you login to db , please PHPMyAdmin for Data.
 Users is the table.

+Google Signin will work perfectly storing the profile information to database.
+Facebook signin, i am not able to complete due to https URI requirement.

 Webpage: http://roopathirdpartylogin.com/social-login/